 Minnamurra Falls is a stunning family-friendly area to explore.
 You’ll find breathtaking rainforests, canyon and waterfall views.

-The Kiama Blowhole is one of the most popular attractions in this gorgeous town and for good reason.
-Found in the Kiama Harbour, water from the blowhole can reach a staggering 25 metres in the air.
+The Kiama Blowhole is one of the most popular attractions in the area and for good reason.
+Located in Kiama Harbour, water from the 2.5 metre wide blowhole can reach a staggering 30 metres in the air.

-You also need to check out Cathedral Rocks which are distinct rock formations that stick out of water.
-While you are there, take a look at the Cave and bring your camera - this place is worth remembering.
+You also need to check out Cathedral Rocks which are distinct rock formations that protrude from the water.
+While you are there, take a look at the nearby cave and bring your camera — this is a place worth remembering.